 Your research might touch on topics such as the crusades, conversion, gender, exploration, colonialism, Orientalism, or the ‘noble savage’.
 The concepts of ‘Europe’ and ‘western Europe’ are themselves historically contingent, and had little resonance within most of the period of study.
-This course also provides an opportunity to look at the construction of ‘outsiders’ within the area that would become regarded as Europe, including classical ‘barbarians’ (in Herodotus or Tacitus, for example), medieval ‘heathens’ and ‘savages’ (such as the vikings), and those who fell outside the mainstream of western Europe: Muslims, Greeks, and Jews and heretics.
+This course also provides an opportunity to look at the construction of ‘outsiders’ within the area that would become regarded as Europe, including classical ‘barbarians’ (in Herodotus or Tacitus, for example), medieval ‘heathens’ and ‘savages’ (such as the Vikings), and those who fell outside the mainstream of western Europe: Muslims, Greeks, Jews, and heretics.
 Note that projects which focus exclusively on elite culture in Anglophone North America might not fall within the parameters of this course.

 There is no obligatory preparatory reading for this course.
 You can work with texts in translation.
 If you do wish to work in a language other than English that is welcome, too, but this will not automatically receive a higher grade.
 There is no textbook for this course, and you will not be under any obligation to purchase any volumes (although you may wish to do so).
 The resources of the Bodleian Library, Keble College Library, and the Feneley Library will almost always suffice.